Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: Deuteron

-Finally, we study properties of the deuteron, which can be completely described by the NN interactions developed here.
+Finally, we study properties of the deuteron, which can be completely described by the $NN$ interactions developed here.
 In this work, we do not fit the interactions to reproduce any properties of the deuteron, and instead choose experimental data on deuteron properties as a benchmark for our interactions.

-In Fig.~\ref{fig:deutron}, we show the deuteron binding energy as a function of cutoff, for different chiral EFT orders.
+In Fig.~\ref{fig:deutron}, we show the deuteron binding energy as a function of cutoff, for different orders.
 The bands represent the Bayesian posteriors at the 95\% CL whereas the least-squares results are shown as dashed lines.
 We see that, at \NNNLO, the least-squares results which do not include any theoretical uncertainty estimates are compatible with the predictions obtained from the Bayesian fits.
 However, for \NLO and \NNLO, there is a clear difference between the two analyses.
 This, once again, illustrates the importance of incorporating theoretical uncertainties when EFTs are calibrated to experimental data.
 Also, note that the uncertainties decrease significantly with the chiral order as well as when decreasing $R_0$, which is consistent with our results for the phase shifts.
 Our N$^3$LO$_\text{LA}$ interactions reproduce the experimental deuteron binding energy within theoretical uncertainties for all considered cutoffs.

 In Fig.~\ref{fig:deutron_wf}, we show results for the deuteron wave function.
-In the top row, we show the coordinate space wavefunction in the S-wave $\psi_{L=0}(r)$ and D-wave $\psi_{L=2}(r)$.
+In the top row, we show the coordinate space wavefunction in the $S$ wave, $\psi_{L=0}(r)$, and $D$ wave, $\psi_{L=2}(r)$.
 Note that these wavefunctions are related to their components $u(r)$ and $w(r)$, which are sometimes reported in the literature~\cite{Epelbaum:2004fk,Reinert:2017usi,Piarulli:2014bda}, as $\psi_{L=0}(r) = u(r)/r$ and $\psi_{L=2}(r) = w(r)/r$.
-In the bottom row, we show the momentum-space representation of the wavefunctions in the S-wave $\tilde{\psi}_{L=0}(p)$ and D-wave $\tilde{\psi}_{L=2}(p)$, showing the squared momentum-space wavefunctions in a logarithmic scale.
+In the bottom row, we show the momentum-space representation of the wavefunctions in the $S$ wave, $\tilde{\psi}_{L=0}(p)$, and $D$ wave, $\tilde{\psi}_{L=2}(p)$, showing the squared momentum-space wavefunctions in a logarithmic scale.
 As our fitting code is written in momentum space, we first solve for the momentum-space wavefunctions and then obtain the coordinate-space representations as,